Rights & Responsibilities

 so, must inform you that there are physicians who specialize in the treatment

-of severe chronic pain with methods that include the use of opiates.
+of pain with methods that include the use of opiates.

-- Formulate Advance health care Directives.
-This includes designating a decision
+- Formulate advance directives.
+This includes designating a decision maker

-and practitioners who provide care in this facility shall comply with
+who provide care in the hospital shall comply with these directives.
+All

-these directives.
-All patients’ rights apply to the person who has
+patients’ rights apply to the person who has legal responsibility

 - Have personal privacy respected.
 Case discussion, consultation, examination